hypertrace/hypertrace-trace-enricher/README.md

 trace-enrichers are being used to enrich spans/traces with entity information. `hypertrace-trace-enricher` service talks to `entity-service` which fetches entity information from Mongo as required.

 For example, Let's say we got span which has http method related attribute `method: /api/v1/user?name`.
-So, in this case, if we already have api entity which refers to `/api/v1/user`, we fetch the of that entity and add it to span.
-Now, span will have one more attribute like this `method:/api/v1/user?name, api_is:1234`.
+So, in this case, if we already have Endpoint entity which refers to `/api/v1/user`, we fetch the id of that entity and add it to span.
+Now, span will have one more attribute like this `method:/api/v1/user?name, api_id:1234`.

 ## Building locally
 `hypertrace-trace-enricher` uses gradlew to compile/install/distribute.
 Gradle wrapper is already part of the source code.
 To build `hypertrace-trace-enricher`, run: